BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.15-beta2 - 20 Feb 2020 =
+* Fixed the error placement for the Content Form Element.
+* Code improvement.
+* Added a new parameter `$customfield` with the field options to the hook filter `buddyforms_form_element_add_field`.
+* Fixed the default value of the email notification option mail to, by default is the admin option.
+* Added a new parameter `$form_slug` to the hook action `buddyforms_update_post_meta`.
+* Fixed the error placement for the requirement form elements.
+* Removed the recently added styles for the dropdown and select2 form Elements.
+* Fixed the language loader.
+* Updated the Spanish language.

 = 2.5.15-beta1 - 11 Feb 2020 =
 * Fixed styles for files types in the upload form element.
 * Fixed a nonce issue.